Speira selects Wipro as its technology partner

-Wipro announced that Speira, a leading global aluminium rolling and recycling company, has chosen Wipro as their technology partner.
+Wipro announced that Speira, a leading global aluminium rolling and recycling company, has chosen the company as its technology partner.

+As per the press release, Wipro, over the next five years, will work to strengthen the technology infrastructure and cybersecurity requirements of Speira as it embarks on a journey guided by a three-pronged focus centered on sustainability, innovation, and new product development.

 Powered by Capital Market - Live News